Armored car (military)

 Military use

 A military armored car is a type of armored fighting vehicle having wheels (from four to ten large, off-road wheels) instead of tracks, and usually light armor.
 Armored cars are typically less expensive and on roads have better speed and range than tracked military vehicles.
 They do however have less mobility as they have less off-road capabilities because of the higher ground pressure.
 They also have less obstacle climbing capabilities than tracked vehicles.
 Wheels are more vulnerable to enemy fire than tracks, they have a higher signature and in most cases less armor than comparable tracked vehicles.
 As a result, they are not intended for heavy fighting; their normal use is for reconnaissance, command, control, and communications, or for use against lightly armed insurgents or rioters.
-Only some are intended to enter close combat, often accompanying convoys to protect soft-skinned vehicles.
+Only some are intended to enter close combat, often accompanying convoys to protect soft-skinned vehicle.

 Light armored cars, such as the British Ferret are armed with just a machine gun.
 Heavier vehicles are armed with autocannon or a large caliber gun.
 The heaviest armored cars, such as the German, World War II era Sd.Kfz.
-234 or the modern, US M1128 Mobile Gun System, mount the same guns that arm medium tanks.
+234 or the modern, US M1128 mobile gun system, mount the same guns that arm medium tanks.

 Armored cars are popular for peacekeeping or internal security duties.
 Their appearance is less confrontational and threatening than tanks, and their size and maneuverability is said to be more compatible with tight urban spaces designed for wheeled vehicles.
 However, they do have a larger turning radius compared to tracked vehicles which can turn on the spot and their tires are vulnerable and are less capable in climbing and crushing obstacles.
 Further, when there is true combat they are easily outgunned and lightly armored.
 The threatening appearance of a tank is often enough to keep an opponent from attacking, whereas a less threatening vehicle such as an armored car is more likely to be attacked.

 Many modern forces now have their dedicated armored car designs, to exploit the advantages noted above.
-Examples would be the M1117 Armored Security Vehicle of the USA or Alvis Saladin of the post-World War II era in the United Kingdom.
+Examples would be the M1117 armored security vehicle of the USA or Alvis Saladin of the post-World War II era in the United Kingdom.

 Alternatively, civilian vehicles may be modified into improvised armored cars in ad hoc fashion.[31]
 Many militias and irregular forces adapt civilian vehicles into AFVs (armored fighting vehicles) and troop carriers, and in some regional conflicts these "technicals" are the only combat vehicles present.
 On occasion, even the soldiers of national militaries are forced to adapt their civilian-type vehicles for combat use, often using improvised armor and scrounged weapons.